 Dates and tickets

 Enjoy exploring The Age of Dürer from October 22nd, 2021 to January 30th, 2022.
-A standard entrance ticket for Upper Belvedere gets you into the palace and any exhibitions inside.
+A standard entrance ticket for Upper Belvedere should normally get you into the palace and any exhibitions inside.

 How to get to the exhibition